awsdocs/amazon-s3-userguide/doc_source/ServerLogs.md

 Server access log records are delivered on a best effort basis\.
 Most requests for a bucket that is properly configured for logging result in a delivered log record\.
 Most log records are delivered within a few hours of the time that they are recorded, but they can be delivered more frequently\.

 The completeness and timeliness of server logging is not guaranteed\.
 The log record for a particular request might be delivered long after the request was actually processed, or *it might not be delivered at all*\.
+It is possible that you might even see a duplication of a log record\.
 The purpose of server logs is to give you an idea of the nature of traffic against your bucket\.
-It is rare to lose log records, but server logging is not meant to be a complete accounting of all requests\.
+While it is rare to lose log records or to see a duplication of log records, be aware that server logging is not meant to be a complete accounting of all requests\.

-It follows from the best\-effort nature of the server logging feature that the usage reports available at the AWS portal \(Billing and Cost Management reports on the [AWS Management Console](https://console.aws.amazon.com/)\) might include one or more access requests that do not appear in a delivered server log\.
+As a result, the best\-effort nature of the server logging feature that the usage reports might include one or more access requests that do not appear in a delivered server log\.
+You can find this usage report under **Cost & usage reports** in the AWS Billing and Cost Management console\.

 ## Bucket logging status changes take effect over time<a name="BucketLoggingStatusChanges"></a>